CSA - Certified Solution Architect

 Network Load Balancer

-• Source-Hash - A given source address will always be forwarded to the same instance.
+• Source-Hash - Consistently routes traffic from the same source address to the same instance.

 Network Load Balancer